Solar and Storage Rate details

 - When solar customers have excess power they do not use or store in their battery, they can sell it back to SMUD.

 - The proposal outlines SMUD buying this excess electricity from the customer for 7.4¢/kWh, no matter the time of day or season.
-This buyback rate would be effective January 1, 2022.
+This rate would be effective March 1, 2022.

 With this new solar and storage recommendation, we’re committed to bringing the benefits of solar to our under-resourced multi-family dwelling communities through a Virtual Net Energy Metering program, where solar and storage customers can share their clean solar energy through our grid with others in the community.